impaired driving & DUI lawyer | Calgary

 Parliament, with the assistance of the Courts, has chosen to make policing and prosecuting impaired driving (and its related offences) easier.
 Making things easier, however, does not necessarily make the law fair, reasonable or right.

-Call Criminal Lawyer David Chow for a Free Consultation
+Call Calgary dui lawyer David Chow for a Free Consultation

 As a former Crown prosecutor and impaired driving lawyer with over a decade of experience defending impaired cases, I understand the complex dynamics underlying any impaired driving allegation.
 I appreciate that you are not only fighting a difficult case for which conviction might cost your job, home, future prospects and family, but that you are also battling the weight of a callous legal system that ensures punishment before conviction.

 I am a DUI lawyer in Calgary who routinely secures verdicts of not guilty for persons charged with impaired driving, dangerous driving, over 80, refusing to blow and other criminal driving offences (including those causing death).
 I am acutely aware of the importance of the Canadian Charter of Rights and Freedoms, the rule of law, the rules of evidence and the presumption of innocence.
 I regularly attend various jurisdictions throughout Alberta, including Calgary, all Calgary circuit points (such as Cochrane, Canmore and Airdrie), Lethbridge, Brooks, Medicine Hat, Fort McMurray and Red Deer.

 David Chow has successfully defended hundreds of impaired driving cases.
 For an experienced Calgary DUI lawyer, call 403.452.8018 for a free consultation.